Eye of the Cat

 David Lowell Rich’s film benefits from suspenseful cat-attack set-pieces, a menacing Lalo Schifrin (Dirty Harry) score, and a seductive sixties wardrobe courtesy of legendary costume designer Edith Head (Sweet Charity).

 - Two presentations of the film: the theatrical version (102 mins), presented in High Definition; the TV version (102 mins), presented in Standard Definition

 - Audio commentary with editor of The Encyclopedia of Fantastic Film and Television Kevin Lyons (2021)

 - Pussies Galore (2021): writer and critic Kim Newman on Eye of the Cat and the feline horror subgenre

 - Two Evil Eyes (2021, 38 mins): video comparison examining the differences between the theatrical cut and the TV version

 - Image gallery: promotional and publicity material

-- Limited edition exclusive booklet with a new essay by Kasandra O’Connell, archival articles and interviews, an overview of contemporary critical responses, and film credits
+- Limited edition exclusive 36-page booklet with a new essay by Kasandra O’Connell, extracts from the original pressbook, an archival interview with Gayle Hunnicutt, an overview of contemporary critical responses, and film credits